 That is, one dose for one day only, as an opening to nearly every case.

 There is a general assumption that drugs used in the past need to be reckoned with before the new, hopefully well-chosen remedy is administered.

 With this in mind, a case of eczema related to allergies might look like this:

-Day 2: Antimonium crud 6, twice daily for 6-8 weeks, then assessed.
-(For itchy eczemetous skin)
+Day 2: Antimonium crud 6, twice daily for 6-8 weeks, then assess (for itchy eczematous skin).

-Day 2: Bovista 200, every other day for 6-8 weeks, then assessed.
-(For allergies in general)
+Day 2: Bovista 200, every other day for 6-8 weeks, then assess (for allergies in general).